arthurxmoore/docs/docs/installation.md

 ## Final Cut Pro

+!!!
+Why does Final Cut Pro need all these permissions?
+Read the [FAQ](/faq/).
+!!!

 Open the `.dmg` file that has been downloaded from the website.

 It will look like this: